Bnoure/Bnoure/README.md

 Added the `Mon 11 Sept 2023`

-Last update on Thu Oct 16 2025
+Last update on Fri Oct 17 2025

-**77 day before 2026 ⏱**
+**76 day before 2026 ⏱**

-🤖 This README.md is updated with hate, by Gabot ❤️
+🤖 This README.md is updated with love, by Gabot ❤️